Coleridge-Initiative/big-data-and-social-science/docs/04-ChapterDB.md

 ### Loading data

 So far we have created a database and two empty tables.
-To complete our simple SQL program, we show in
+The next step is to fill in the tables with data.
+We can of course do that row by row manually but in most cases, we will be importing that data from another source, let's say a CSV file.
+Listing 4.2 shows the two statements that load the data of
-Listing 4.2 the two statements that load the data of Figure \@ref(fig:figdb-1) into our two tables.
+Figure \@ref(fig:figdb-1) into our two tables.
 (Here and elsewhere in this chapter, we use the MySQL DBMS.
 The SQL syntax used by different DBMSs differs in various, mostly minor ways.)
 Each statement specifies the